Saikarthik-Ramakrishnan/ca-fpga-engine/software_prototype/parallelism_ladder/README.md

 ¹ pure-Python nested loops get impractically slow past 64×64, so I skipped them there to keep the full sweep finishing in reasonable time.

-Every number above is the median of 5–9 repeated runs, not a single sample.
+Every number above is the median of 5–9 repeated runs.
-My first pass at this used single-shot timing and produced a genuinely misleading non-monotonic curve — Numba looked 50x faster on a 32×32 grid than on a 16×16 one, which makes no sense on its face.
+My first pass at this used single-shot timing and produced a genuinely misleading non-monotonic curve: Numba looked 50x faster on a 32×32 grid than on a 16×16 one, which makes no sense on its face.
 Turned out that at these grid sizes, individual runs finish in single-digit milliseconds, which means the timing was picking up OS thread-scheduling noise more than